-The Workforce Planning Board of Grand Erie is launching a new survey that is digging into how people perceive quality of work at their current or past workplaces.
+The Workforce Planning Board of Grand Erie has launched a new survey that is digging into how people perceive quality of work at their current or past workplaces.

 Quality of work typically refers to a combination of things like a job’s income and benefits, job security, chance for promotion, opportunities to use skills, workplace culture and more.